![]() |

 Father Jake's dad loved to share this story and it really strengthens our faith in the Lord and how the communion of saints remind us of his closeness to us. + After Lt JG Laboon graduated from Annapolis he served in the Navy.
 He wrote his dad that the next really good woman he met that was single, he was going to propose marriage - it was time to settle down.
 The problem was that his dad who was the Emissary to Italy during WWII had just visited with Padre Pio and was told his son would become a priest! + This puzzled his dad so back up the hill he went to visit Padre Pio.
 Padre Pio assured him in a gruff voice that his son was going to be a priest and that was all there was to it.
 Jake's very proud dad never told his son about these two visits until 12 years later when he graduated from the seminary and became a Jesuit priest! + FEARLESS IN SPORTS Father Jake showed his fearlessness on the sports field while at the Naval Academy by winning National Honors in Football (All East) and Lacrosse (All American).
 When playing backyard touch football with the neighborhood "kids" (of all ages) he showed no mercy - the only alternative anyone had was to toss that navy man into the closest water - the back yard pool, which delighted all - including Father who pulled as many in with him as he could grab! + Father Jake was one of 9 children.
 His brother Joe, a priest and 3 of his sisters, RSM nuns.
 Great Steelers fans but a bit hard when Dallas played! |

 OUR FRIEND AND FRIEND OF FATHER JAKE'S In colonial period the catholic gentry, if I may call them that. used to send their boys to a Jesuit school located first in Reims but with the Franch revolution to a place in Belgium called St. Omers.
 Many became Jesuits and returned to play important parts in the establishment of the Church in the USA, for example John Carrol and Leonard Neil, the first two archbishops of Baltimore. + Charles Carrol, John's cousin was one of the signers of the Declaration of Independence.
 With catholic emancipation in England, the school moved to a place in England called Stonyhurst and is there to this day.
 WA Dawson sj + MORE INFO FROM FATHER DAWSON Wisconsin is represented in the rotunda of the U. S. capital by a statue of Pere Marquette.
 My Canadian brethren insist that they are the Canadian Martyrs.
 In Arizona all their history is about Fr.
 Kino.
 Of course the Church was established in the U. S. by Fr.
 Andrew White in St. Mary's County Md.
 It all humbles me. + When we would point out to our Canadian brethren that two of the martyrs died in New York State, they insist that New York was part of Canada at the time.
 So there!
 All in good fun.
 WAD SJ + HOW THIS PAGE GREW!
 Last time Father Jake was up here he amazed us with his knowledge of the Jesuits in the Great Lakes area so know he helped plant the seed.
 Recently we noted the apparition of Our Lady a few miles down US 41 and how her words tied into the Peshtigo WI Fire in 1871 and now today with the attacks on the church. + Then Father Dawson, here comes your email and you simply watered the seed by gifting us with these great leads on this page - and we watched the list of good men grow as we learned about their tireless efforts to evangelize and help settle our nation.
 Thank you so much for your input!
-RW |
+RW + ROSARIES ARE MADE WHERE THE MASS WAS CELEBRATED Oh, and did you read above that the rough hewn table where we make rosaries was the same table used to celebrate the Holy Mass when our priest friends visited years before? |

-OUR FIRST PARISH IN CALIFORNIA When our family first moved to California, Mission San Diego de Alcalá was our parish church.
+OUR FIRST PARISH IN CALIFORNIA When our family first moved to California, Mission San Diego de Alcal? was our parish church.
 It was also the first of the 21 California Missions under Serra's leadership.
 On leaving San Diego a few years later, we moved to Monterey, the second of the Serra mission churchs, San Carlos (Presidio) was where 2 of our children received their first holy communion and attended peimary school.
 Living in San Francisco (Mission Dolores) kept us close to the Missions.
 Our last address before leaving California was San Juan Capistrano CA so we have dug in and planted seeds in the same Mission earth for most of our married life. |

-Our vision is to provide the finest handmade rosaries, chaplets and other fine religious art forms for personal worship we can make using the best supplies available.
-The Guild believes the work of our hands should give visual Glory to God, therefore for us, the best for you is very, very important. + more devotional chaplets IMMACULATE CONCEPTION read how Mary came to New France and New Spain IMMACULATE CONCEPTION TIME LINE for more interesting information re the Virgin Immaculate as protectress also see NATURAL DISASTERS FIRE & EARTH & AIR & WATER see interesting history of trade crosses: DOUBLE LORRAINE FUR TRADES also see more rosaries using old fur trade beads TRADE BEAD ROSARIES BISHOP BARAGA TOP |
+MISSION STATEMENT Our vision is to provide the finest handmade rosaries, chaplets and other fine religious art forms for personal worship we can make using the best supplies available.
+The Guild believes the work of our hands should give visual Glory to God, therefore for us, the best for you is very, very important.
+MUSEUM

-secure-online - credit card -[or]- mail in - mo/personal check |
+secure-online - credit card-[or]- mail in - mo/personal check |